philipjhj/TDP-MSRC-AI-Challenge/README.md

 ```
 Remember to add all the necessary files to your PYTHONPATH.
 After this you should be able to run the evaluation script `python pig_chase_eval_sample.py` or any of the other scripts

-To run a script with docker on an Azure machine, run
+To run a script with docker on an Azure machine created with docker-machine, run
 ```
 ./run_azure_docker.sh <machine-name> <python-script-name-without-file-extension>
 ```
+See more about how to run the challenge with docker [here](https://github.com/Microsoft/malmo-challenge/tree/master/docker)
 ## Idea

 Our agent makes a decision of whether a challenging agent is cooperative or not.
 After making this decision all